MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/StorageSolutions/Relational-Database.md

  <p>
 	<b>Virtual Networking</b>: is primary used for cloud.
 A virtual network is software based.
 It is part of a LAN or WAN that has been sectioned off.
 Virtual networks can have their own security, encryption, login credentials etc.The physical underlay is the physical infrastructure, physical computers, physical routers, physical switches.
 Using this physical infrastructure with some specific software enables the virtual network (also called the overlay). </p>

-  <b> vCPUs (virtual CPUs), Physical CPUs, Cores </b>
-  <p> It's from the server we receive compute power.
+  <p>   <b> vCPUs (virtual CPUs), Physical CPUs, Cores </b>: It's from the server we receive compute power.
 Your primary compute power is from the processor (we also have RAM and cache).
 A quad processing server, within this server there are 4 physical CPUs.
 In more modern times, we also have a cores within that physical CPU.
 Let's say we have 4 cores within the CPU chip.
 Within those cores, typically in a cloud environment, we put vCPUs. x Cores = x vCPU.</p>

 <p> Let's say you want to buy an intel core i7 8 core CPU.
 In this case, that CPU would have 4 physical cores and 4 more virtual cores (total 8 logical cores).
 The 4 physical cores has hyper threading, each core can accepts two threads (this is how you get extra cores).    </p>

-<b> Transparent Data Encryption </b>
-<p> TDE is used to protect data at rest.
+<p> <b> Transparent Data Encryption:</b> TDE is used to protect data at rest.
 Master Key is stored in an external storage (outside the database called keystore)</p>

-<b> SQL Server and Database Encryption Keys </b>

-<p> SQL Server uses encryption keys to help secure data, credentials and connection information that is stored in a server database.
+<p> <b> SQL Server and Database Encryption Keys:</b> SQL Server uses encryption keys to help secure data, credentials and connection information that is stored in a server database.
 SQL Server has two kinds of keys, symmetric and asymmetric.
 Symmetric keys use the same password
 to encrypt and decrypt data.
 Asymmetric keys use one password to encrypt data (called the public key) and another to decrypt data (called the private key).

 SQL Server has two primary applications for keys: a service master key (SMK) generated on and for a SQL Server instance, and a database master key (DMK) used for a database.